-As I reported previously, legislative branch staff completed initial planning and procurement activities related to the next phase of the "More Documents in USLM" roadmap (included below), entitled "Remaining bill/resolution versions."
+As I reported previously, legislative branch staff are working on the next phase of the "More Documents in USLM" roadmap (included below), entitled "Remaining bill/resolution versions."
 The Government Publishing Office (GPO) leads this effort with representatives from GPO, the Office of the Clerk, the Secretary of the Senate, and the Library of Congress, along with the contractor who performs the modeling activities.

-Since the formal project kickoff on November 8, 2021, Clerk staff have assisted with the creation and prioritization of the remaining bill and resolution versions by measure type and complexity.
-The project team continues to meet regularly to create USLM data standards for the remaining bill and resolution versions.
+Since the formal project kickoff on November 8, 2021, the project team continues to meet regularly to create USLM data standards for the remaining bill and resolution versions.
 To date, the contractor has completed initial modeling for most major bill versions.
-Next steps are to provide samples of the new USLM to key internal stakeholders for review and begin the process to model amendments and pre-introduced bills.
+On September 28, 2022, the first set of samples of the new USLM was made available to the public on GPO's USLM GitHub repository (https://github.com/usgpo/uslm/tree/proposed/bill-version-samples).
+Next steps include modeling of amendments and pre-introduced bill stages as well as making additional sample sets available.